ThatCodingSamqwe/ThatCodingSamqwe/README.md

-- 👋 Hi, I’m @ThatCodingSamqwe
+- 👋 Hello there, I am ReeGuy
-- 👀 I’m interested in makeing youtube videos
+- 👀 I’m interested nothing right now
-- 🌱 I’m currently learning how to get jet $1000
+- 🌱 I’m currently not doing anything
-- 💞️ I’m looking to collaborate on jetgames
+- 💞️ I’m looking to collaborate with anyone
-- 📫 How to reach me go on samqwe or WhosSamqwe?#8469
+- 📫 How to reach me friend reeguy on discord

 <!---
 ThatCodingSamqwe/ThatCodingSamqwe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.